NZK95/nvtweak/README.md

 - Last version of **nvtweak** from [`releases`](https://github.com/NZK95/nvtweak/releases)

 ## Introduction
-NVIDIA GPU drivers contain a huge number of parameters stored in the Windows registry — usually under either `0000` or `nvlddmkm`.
+NVIDIA GPU drivers contain a huge number of parameters stored in the Windows registry — usually under either `0000` or `nvlddmkm` path.
-Most of them are **hidden** and cannot be seen without external tools (WPA/MXA/ProcMon).
+Most of them are **hidden** and cannot be seen or read without external tools (<code>WPA/MXA/ProcMon</code>).
-Even if you manage to find the names of those parameters (DWORD), there’s another problem — figuring out the correct value to set.
-It takes time.
+Even if you find the names of those parameters, there’s another problem — figuring out the correct value to set, and without the documentation they are useless.
+You can use the **Leaked NVIDIA Documentation 2022** to calculate value manually, but it takes time and is annoying.
-`nvtweak` automates this by parsing the documentation and generating correct DWORD values automatically.
+`nvtweak` automates this by parsing the documentation and generating correct values for parameters automatically.
-It also provides a set of utilities for browsing NVIDIA docs and handling DWORDs efficiently.
+It also provides a set of utilities for browsing NVIDIA docs and handling registry DWORDs efficiently.

 ### Registry Location Differences
 - **0000 branch**: Contains both simple flags and complex bitfield parameters